MalloZup/cosmic-river/doc/quickstart.md

 ## Requirements:

 - rabbitmq-server up and running.
-See upstream documentation for installation and setup
+See upstream documentation for installation and setup: https://www.rabbitmq.com/download.html

 ## Server side:
 * Create configuration:

-The cosmic river  server should need to be initialized with the respective configuration. `criver-config.edn` Refer to `criver-config.example.edn` for a minimal configuration.
+The cosmic river  server should need to be initialized with the respective configuration. `criver-config.edn`

+Refer to [criver-config.example.edn](criver-config.example.edn) for a minimal configuration.

+You can add your N repository which send the event to exchange-name.
+An exachange-name can have different repos event. ( Refer to upstream doc of rabbitmq for more info).

 * Initialize server
 After the config creation, initialize the server with `cosmic-river --init`